 Article 6.11.1 directs the designer to the provision of Article 6.7.4 for general design considerations for internal and external cross-frames and diaphragms.
 The internal diaphragms are subject to major-axis bending over the bearing sole plates in addition to shear.
 Article C6.11.8.1.1 requires that the principal stresses in the internal support diaphragm at the strength limit state not exceed the compressive resistance given by Eq.
-(C6.11.8.1.1-1), which is a yield criterion for combined stress.
-In this example, each tub girder is supported by two bearings, therefore, per Article C6.11.8.1.1, the major-axis bending stress in the internal diaphragms, f{by}, is typically small and can be neglected.
+C6.11.8.1.1-1, which is a yield criterion for combined stress.
+In this example, each tub girder is supported by two bearings, therefore, as specified in Article C6.11.8.1.1, the major-axis bending stress in the internal diaphragms, f{bv} , is typically small and can be neglected.

 Example calculations are demonstrated for the Girder G2 internal diaphragms at the Pier 1 supports (Girder Section G2-2).
 A 1.0 inch thick Grade 50 steel plate is assumed for the internal diaphragm web at this location.
 Figure 17 shows a sketch of the internal diaphragm.
+For simplicity, the access hole in the web for inspection purposes is not considered in this example.